GRV96/syspathmodif/README.md

 ### Demo

-The script in directory `demo` shows how `syspathmodif` allows to import a package unavailable without adding a path to `sys.path`.
+The script in directory `demo` shows how `syspathmodif` allows to import a package unavailable unless its path is added to `sys.path`.
 It depends on `demo_package`.
 Run the demo with the following command.